yogitachandok31-code/ai-loan-approval-automation-n8n/README.md

 ## 📌 Project Overview

-This project automates the loan application review process using a rule-based risk assessment engine built with **n8n**, **Google Sheets**, and **Gmail Automation**.
+AI Loan Approval Automation is a rule-based lending workflow that automatically evaluates loan applications, assigns approval decisions, and sends email notifications using n8n.

-The system evaluates loan applications based on financial indicators such as:
+The system analyzes financial and risk indicators such as:

-* Annual Income
+- Annual Income
-* Loan Amount
+- Loan Amount
-* Credit Score
+- Credit Score
-* Debt-to-Income Ratio
+- Debt-to-Income Ratio
-* Watchlist Match %
+- Watchlist Match Percentage

-Based on predefined rules, applications are automatically classified as:
+Based on predefined business rules, applications are automatically categorized as:

 ✅ Approved